 Bingo’s Growing Popularity in South America| 21 January, 2019

 Bingo’s growth has paralleled the popularity of online casino games.
 Though having been around since the mid-2000s, with the rise of smart phones and the ubiquity of the Internet, online casino games have gained a foothold in the habits of digital gamblers the world over.
+Online bingo platforms like barbados bingo is one of the best sample out there that can be used as proof of the growth of bingo even in online world.
 Now, more tech-savvy users have enjoyed the online social aspect, plus the freedom to play from wherever they want.
 This has also paralleled the increase in connectivity in the South American continent, of course.

 While bingo as a game dates back to the 1530s in Italy, going by the name ‘Il Giuoco del Lotto d’Italia,’ it was a game played differently than it is today.
 First, it spread to France while expanding on the original formula by adding playing cards and tokens.
 Later, in the 19th century, the aspect of the game many associate with bingo – the public announcement of numbers – was added to the favourite pastime of senior citizens in pensions everywhere.
 Finally, the game was transformed into a teaching tool by German educators, realising the potential for the seemingly simple form of entertainment to teach children how to spell, memorise vocabulary in biology and in other languages, and practice their multiplication tables.
 The last variance to be applied to the game is reflected in the different manifestations bingo has assumed in the UK versus the US.
 In the former, it is played with 75 balls in contrast to the 90 they use in the former British colony.
 Now, bingo has passed into the online world, where online bingo sites like MrQ allow people to play bingo wherever they are (read more about MrQ).